The Best Ever Keto Buns

 - 2 tablespoons flax meal or ground flax seeds

 - Add the egg Whites and 1/4 tsp lemon juice into the mixer

 - Save the egg yolks for the batter

 - 3/4 teaspoon baking soda

 - Pre-heat oven to 450 degrees

-- While the egg whites are whipping in a large bowl add all of the other ingredients including the egg yolks then mix just to combine.
+- While the egg whites are whipping in a large bowl, add all the other ingredients, including the egg yolks, then combine.

 - Form 4 buns and place on a Silpat or non-stick baking sheet